segmentio/segment-docs/src/connections/destinations/actions.md

 > - You need to remove properties from the data sent to the destination
 > - You need to filter data from multiple types of call (for example, Track, Page, and Identify calls)
 >
-> If your use case does not match these criteria, you might benefit from using Subscription-level filters as part of a subscription's trigger.
+> If your use case does not match these criteria, you might benefit from using Subscription-level triggers to match only certain events.